enasequence/ena-snapshot-change-lister/README.md

 3. outputLocation : Local folder where the new complete report and the 2 change lists are to be created.
 Ensure there's enough disk space available.

-4. email : optionally provide an email address to be notified when the process is complete

-5. query : optionally provide a query string to filter the contents of your snapshot.
+4. query : optionally provide a query string to filter the contents of your snapshot.
 Use the Query page in the https://www.ebi.ac.uk/ena/browser/advanced-search wizard to build up the query.
 This should be the same query for every execution of the tool for a specific snapshot. e.g. --query=dataclass="CON"

-6. downloadData : (Optional) If value is true, the tool will also fetch the data for the new/updated records and save them in a .dat file.
+5. downloadData : (Optional) If value is true, the tool will also fetch the data for the new/updated records and save them in a .dat file.

-7. format : (Optional) Used only if downloadData=true.
+6. format : (Optional) Used only if downloadData=true.
 Request embl flatfile format (default) or fasta format for downloaded data.

-8. annotationOnly : (Optional) Used only if downloadData=true and format=embl.
+7. annotationOnly : (Optional) Used only if downloadData=true and format=embl.
 Download only the annotations, excluding sequence lines.

-9. includeParentAccession : (Optional) Valid only for coding & noncoding.
+8. includeParentAccession : (Optional) Valid only for coding & noncoding.
 If true,get parent_accession also from API and include in the output list files.

 e.g. 1
-java -jar [path]/snapshot-change-lister-1.1.0.jar --dataType=CODING --previousSnapshot=[path]/coding_20210701.tsv --outputLocation=[path] --email=email@email.com
+java -jar [path]/ena-snapshot-tool-1.3.0.jar --dataType=CODING --previousSnapshot=[path]/coding_20210701.tsv --outputLocation=[path]

 If this program were run on 2021-08-03, it would create 3 new files in the outputLocation folder.